Stereographic Markov Chain Monte Carlo: SPS: Isotropic Targets

 \begin{example} (Multivariate student's $t$ distribution with DoF $\nu=d$) It can be easily verified that $g_1(z)=\log(2)$.
 Therefore, any proposal will be accepted since the acceptance rate is always $1$ whatever $h$ is. \end{example}

-\begin{example} (Multivariate student's $t$ distribution with DoF $\nu>d$, including Gaussian) From \cref{lemma-lati}, one can conclude: (i) in \emph{transient phase}, the acceptance probability is almost $1$ starting from either the ``north pole'' or the ``south pole''; (ii) In \emph{stationary phase}, the acceptance rate is close to $1$.
-This suggests that as long as the target has ``lighter tail'' than multivariate student's $t$ with DoF $d$, the ``transient phase'' only takes $\bigO(1)$ steps. {For comparison, for the standard multivariate Gaussian target, the ``transient phase'' of the traditional RWM takes $\bigO(d)$ steps \citep{Christensen2005}.} \end{example}
+\begin{example} (Multivariate student's $t$ distribution with DoF $\nu>d$, including Gaussian) From \cref{lemma-lati}, one can see informally: (i) in the ``transient phase'', as the proposed ``latitude'' is almost deterministic which has higher target density, the acceptance probability is almost $1$ starting from either the North Pole or the South Pole; (ii) In the ``stationary phase'', as the proposed ``latitude'' approximately follows an autoregressive process, the acceptance rate is well-approximated by a positive constant.
+This suggests that as long as the target has a ``lighter tail'' than multivariate student's $t$ with DoF $d$, the ``transient phase'' of SPS takes at most $\bigO(1)$ steps. {For comparison, for the standard multivariate Gaussian target, the ``transient phase'' of the Euclidean RWM takes $\bigO(d)$ steps \citep{Christensen2005}.} \end{example}

 \begin{remark} Our theoretical results don't cover the cases of SPS for targets with heavier tails, such as multivariate student's $t$ with DoF $\nu<d$.
-In this case, the SPS cannot start from the ``north pole'' since the first proposal of the SPS will be rejected with probability $1$.
-One might consider to start from the ``south pole''.
-However, the SPS could get stuck at the ``south pole'' if the proposal variance is large (even if the origin is the mode of the target density).
+In this case, the SPS cannot start from the North Pole since the first proposal of the SPS will be rejected with probability $1$.
+One might consider to start from the South Pole.
+However, the SPS could get stuck at the South Pole if the proposal variance is large (even if the origin is the mode of the target density).
 See \cref{comment_rmk_heavy_tail} for comments.
-In practice, we suggest to choose the initial state of the SPS as a random state uniformly sampled on the sphere. \end{remark}
+In practice, we suggest choosing the initial state of the SPS as a random state uniformly sampled on the sphere. \end{remark}